West Sumatra: Ethnicity

 West Sumatra is the native homeland of Minangkabau people.
-They speak Minangkabau language and predominantly Muslim.
+They speak Minangkabau language and are predominantly Muslim.
 West Sumatran have historically played the important role within the Muslim community in Indonesia.
-Up until today the region is considered one of the strongholds of Islam in Indonesia.
+Up until today, the region is considered one of the strongholds of Islam in Indonesia.
 They have a reputation as traders, intellectuals as well as politically savvy people who have successfully exported their culture, language, cuisine and beliefs throughout Indonesia.

 Mentawaians live on the Mentawai Islands, off the western coast of Sumatra, and are also part of the native people of province.
 They speak Mentawai languages, which are intelligible with neither Indonesian nor Minangkabau.
 A small minority of the Mentawais are Christians.
 In the Mentawai Islands, where the majority of the population is Mentawai, it is rare to find Minangkabau people.
 Chinese Indonesian are mostly only found in big cities, such as Padang, Bukittinggi, and Payakumbuh.
 In Padang and Pariaman, there are also small numbers of Nias and Tamil people.